Materials-Consortia/OPTIMADE/optimade.rst

 - **Description** A (human-redable) symbol of the space group containing a short-form of the Hermann-Mauguin (H-M) symbol.
   The H-M symbols SHOULD be given as specified in the International Tables for Crystallography vol. A (IUCr, 2005), Table 4.3.2.1.

+  To encode as character strings, the following adaptations MUST be made when representing H-M symbols given in their typesetted form:

+  - the overbar above the numbers MUST be changed to the minus sign (e.g. '-2');
+  - the space group generators MUST be separated by a single space (e.g. 'P 21 21 2');
+  - there MUST be NO spaces in the space group generator designation (i.e. use 'P 21/m', not the 'P 21 / m');

 - **Type**: string
 - **Requirements/Conventions**: